du Fresne on Police as moral custodians

 I imagine it would have been a meeting of minds.
 After all, it’s the nature of bureaucracies to want their powers expanded.

-Combine this with the pervasive school of thought in modern which holds that a feckless society needs paternalistic minders to keep it from getting into trouble, and almost any busybody law becomes possible.
+Combine this with the pervasive school of thought in modern government which holds that a feckless society needs paternalistic minders to keep it from getting into trouble, and almost any busybody law becomes possible.

 If we were to have speech police, could George Orwell’s Thought Police be far behind?